mgmodell/CoLab/README.md

       a *NIX user, you probably know this is the current trend in the industry, but that it is a significant difference from other shells.
 Also, I recommend installing [Oh my zsh](http://ohmyz.sh/) as it will provide lots of nice little shortcuts and enhancements.
+Be sure to add `rails git rake rake-fast yarn bundler` following to the `plugins` line in the file .zshrc in your home directory so that you have something like:

+      `plugins=(rails git rake rake-fast yarn bundler)`

       Feel free to ask me about this if you're interested.
     * `/bin/sh setup` [enter your password when it is requested]